 Creation of Centre Foundation’s Nittany Valley Renaissance Fund

 The goal of the Nittany Valley Renaissance Fund is to serve as The Nittany Valley Society’s central endowment, eventually growing to the point that it can provide for 100% of the organization’s annual operating budget.
-After raising an initial $10,000, the board will rely on growth through revenue from the Nittany Valley Heritage Walk and the development of a Salon of State College membership program.
+After raising an initial $10,000, this fund continues it growth through revenue from the Nittany Valley Heritage Walk.

 Creation of Centre Foundation’s Novak Fellowship Fund

-Honoring Ben Novak’s lifetime of devotion and service to Penn State and the Nittany Valley, The Nittany Valley Society created the Centre Foundation’s Novak Fellowship Fund as a perpetual designated endowment.
-The Novak Fellowship Fund’s annual revenue will support The Nittany Valley Society, enabling student fellows to work with Nittany Valley Press to research the area’s past with the aim of surfacing and sharing little-known aspects of the community’s shared history with new generations.
+Honoring Ben Novak’s lifetime of devotion and service to Penn State and the Nittany Valley, The Nittany Valley Society created the Centre Foundation’s Novak Fellowship Fund.
+The Novak Fellowship Fund’s annual revenue supports The Nittany Valley Society, enabling student fellows to work with Nittany Valley Press to research the area’s past with the aim of surfacing and sharing little-known aspects of the community’s shared history with new generations.